Prabhat-codes/Prabhat-codes/README.md

 ## Hey There! <img src ="https://media.giphy.com/media/ujrj9aoOdNvXO/giphy.gif" width="75">

 This is Prabhat Namdharani.
 I am currently pursuing my Undergraduate degree in Computer Science from [Manipal Institute Of Technology](https://manipal.edu/mit.html).
-I love technology and all the super cool innovations that cna be made from it.
+I love technology and all the super cool innovations that can be made from it.

 ## 🗣️ Languages